gustybear/website_academic/content/project/research/x96_multi_moda_pair_sienna/index.md

 *Figure: Overview of the fuzzy commitment and friendly jamming process.*

 ## Friendly Jamming
 SIENNA uses a friendly jamming scheme to thwart eavesdopping.
 SIENNA transforms commitments into Orthogonal Frequency-Division Multiplexing (OFDM) symbols, and transmits them in duplicate.
 The receiver then randomly jams either the orignal symbol or the duplicate.
-Since the jammed symbols are difficult to distinguish from the unjammed symbols, only the receiver can identify which symbols are jammed, and reconstruct the original message.
+Since the jammed symbols are difficult to distinguish from the unjammed symbols, only the receiver can identify which symbols are jammed and reconstruct the original message.

 ***